illinois-or-research-analytics/cm_pipeline/README.md

 # CM++ Pipeline

 Customizable modular pipeline for testing and using an improved version of CM for generating well-connected clusters.

-## Overview

-**TODO: Change this figure**
+Image below from Park et. al. (2023).

 ![cm_pipeline Overview](figures/cm_pp_overview.png)

 ## Setup